dpnkvrm/aws-encrypted-ami/README.md

 eu-west-1
 ```
 ### Thats it!!!
-It will create a amazon2 instance with encrypted root volume, will create AMI with appropreate tags.
+It will create a amazon2 instance with encrypted root volume and will create an AMI with appropriate tags.
-Once the AMI is complete it will terminte the base image and will provide you the AMI ID to be used for your builds.
+Once the AMI is complete it will terminate the base instance and will provide you the AMI ID to be used for your builds.

+--- Cheers !!
 -- Deepank Verma